konkked/Underscore.cs/docs/api/Object/Object.Constructor.md

 ## All

-### IEnumerable<ConstructorInfo> All(Type target, BindingFlags flags)
+### IEnumerable<ConstructorInfo> All(Type target[, BindingFlags flags])
-Returns an IEnumerable containing the [ConstructorInfo](https://msdn.microsoft.com/en-us/library/system.reflection.constructorinfo(v=vs.110) of all of the given type/object's constructors.
+Returns an IEnumerable containing the [ConstructorInfo](https://msdn.microsoft.com/en-us/library/system.reflection.constructorinfo.aspx) of all of the given type/object's constructors.
 ```csharp
 class Foo
 {